ImperialCollegeLondon/ReCoDE-home/docs/developing.md

 ### Populate the repository

 You are now ready to start developing your exemplar.
-The template includes the following directories, and the structure should be left as is.
+The template includes the following directories, and if you have decided to use MkDocs, the structure should be left as is.
+For other publishing formats, this structure may change - please discuss with the team.

 ![Files and directories listing](assets/img/github/dir-listing.png)